nedap/archie/README.md

 logger.info("and the archetype term text in Dutch is: " + term.getText());
 ```

-This works with the normal terminology, but also with component terminologies from operational templates.
+This just works in all cases - with the normal terminology of an unflattened archetype and with component terminologies from operational templates.

 Of couse, you can also specify the language yourself: